spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/installation-and-setup.md

     'uptime_check' => [

         /*
-         * An uptime check will be performed if the last check was performed more that the
+         * An uptime check will be performed if the last check was performed more than the
-         * given amount of minutes ago.
+         * given number of minutes ago.
 If you change this setting you have to manually
          * update the `uptime_check_interval_in_minutes` value of your existing sites.
          *
          * When a site is down we'll check the uptime every time `sites:check-uptime` runs